dh-epfl-students/student-project-howtos/README.md

 export LANG=C.UTF-8
 conda create -n ENV_NAME python=X.XX anaconda
 ```
-For example, to create an environment with python 3.11:
+For example, to create an environment with Python 3.11:
 ```sh
 export PYTHONUTF8=1
 export LANG=C.UTF-8
 conda create -n py311 python=3.11 anaconda
 ```
-In this example, the name of the environment is the same as the python version, but it may have any name (depending on your needs).
+In this example, the name of the environment is the same as the Python version, but it may have any name (depending on your needs).

 To activate an environment: `source activate ENV_NAME`
 To deactivate an environment: `source deactivate ENV_NAME`